 2.3.2 Participant Criteria

-30 subjects (17 males, 13 females) with the mean age of 23.0 ± 2.7 years old were recruited. randomly divided into two groups and be asked to undergo two one-session interventions.
+The subjects would randomly divided into two groups and be asked to undergo two one-session interventions.
 The subjects recruited in this experiment should have no current or past history of neuromuscular or orthopedic problems in the upper extremities.
 Both groups received 30 minutes of ARMT or MT rehabilitation, after the one-week wash-out period, changing intervention groups respectively (Figure 21).
 Before receiving the intervention, all of the subjects must be evaluated their upper limb functionality by the therapists as a pre-test.